sanjar91/Fantastic-Four/Code Analysis.md

 - authentication
 - authorization
 - requiring strong passwords
-- DOS prevention (limiting number of connections and denying dupliacate requests from the same connection)
+- DOS prevention (limiting number of connections and denying duplicate requests from the same connection)
 - Logging of the broker and username/password creations

 ## Code Review Strategy